sseller2/bn/stevenQuestions.md

 >Second topic: I commented out the `ultcustomernav.phtml` page in order to get rid of the "My Cart and
 >Account" section from the Nav Menu visually.

 I'm not yet familiar with the layout but what you are describing sounds like a poor solution to achieve what you are trying to accomplish.
-If you comment code out but leave the associated containing element, such as a surrounding div, then that code still has to be parsed and acted upon by the browser.
+If you comment code out but still leave the lines in place  then that code still has to be parsed and acted upon by the browser.

-Although nothing comes through on the front end, browser overhead is being created to read through comments, which in turn slows the site speed.
+Although nothing comes through on the front end, browser overhead is wasted having to read through comments which in turn slows the site speed.
 No comments should ever be displayed on a live production site, all should be stripped via a build file to ensure any code commenting is restricted to your development environment.

-Instead of commenting code out and if it is impossible to have the items removed before deployment, the containing element should be removed from the DOM completely to avoid the browser being forced to act, as described above.
+Say we want to get rid of a particular div with id `myDiv` but we can't remove the lines for whatever reason.
+Rather than commenting the lines out, the element should be removed from the DOM completely by JavaScript at runtime to get it off the page, a process known as `duck punching`:

-Remove div w/ id "myDiv" using jQuery, after DOM ready:
+Remove using jQuery after DOM ready:

     $(function(){
     	$('#myDiv').remove();
     });

+Or if not necessary to wait on DOM ready the function can be immediately invoked:

+    (function(){
+        $('#myDiv').remove();
+    }());